Aliases for PAXIP1 Gene

 GeneCards Summary for PAXIP1 Gene

-PAXIP1 (PAX Interacting (With Transcription-Activation Domain) Protein 1) is a Protein Coding gene.
-Diseases associated with PAXIP1 include alzheimer disease.
-Among its related pathways are DNA Double-Strand Break Repair and G2/M DNA damage checkpoint.
+PAXIP1 (PAX Interacting Protein 1) is a Protein Coding gene.
+Diseases associated with PAXIP1 include Alzheimer Disease and Kabuki Syndrome 1.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and DNA Double-Strand Break Repair.
 An important paralog of this gene is MDC1.

 UniProtKB/Swiss-Prot for PAXIP1 Gene

 Involved in DNA damage response and in transcriptional regulation through histone methyltransferase (HMT) complexes.
 Plays a role in early development.
 In DNA damage response is required for cell survival after ionizing radiation.
 In vitro shown to be involved in the homologous recombination mechanism for the repair of double-strand breaks (DSBs).
 Its localization to DNA damage foci requires RNF8 and UBE2N.
 Recruits TP53BP1 to DNA damage foci and, at least in particular repair processes, effective DNA damage response appears to require the association with TP53BP1 phosphorylated by ATM at Ser-25.
 Together with TP53BP1 regulates ATM association.
-Recruits PAGR1 to sites of DNA damage and the PAGR1:PAXIP1 complex is required for cell survival in response to DNA damage; the function is probbaly independent of MLL-containing histone methyltransferase (HMT) complexes.
+Proposed to recruit PAGR1 to sites of DNA damage and the PAGR1:PAXIP1 complex is required for cell survival in response to DNA damage; the function is probably independent of MLL-containing histone methyltransferase (HMT) complexes.
+However, this function has been questioned (By similarity).
 Promotes ubiquitination of PCNA following UV irradiation and may regulate recruitment of polymerase eta and RAD51 to chromatin after DNA damage.
 Proposed to be involved in transcriptional regulation by linking MLL-containing histone methyltransferase (HMT) complexes to gene promoters by interacting with promoter-bound transcription factors such as PAX2.
 Associates with gene promoters that are known to be regulated by KMT2D/MLL2.
 During immunoglobulin class switching in activated B-cells is involved in trimethylation of histone H3 at Lys-4 and in transcription initiation of downstream switch regions at the immunoglobulin heavy-chain (Igh) locus; this function appears to involve the recruitment of MLL-containing HMT complexes.
+Conflictingly, its function in transcriptional regulation during immunoglobulin class switching is reported to be independent of the MLL2/MLL3 complex (By similarity).